elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

 * [What's next?](#docs) — links to documentation and additional materials.
 *
-## BEM methodology and JavaScript ##
+##BEM methodology and JavaScript##
 As far as BEM methodology is concerned, web interface is built of independent **blocks** (in which **elements** are allocated).
 Both blocks and elements may have states, described by **modifiers**.

-Web interface work is provided by multiple  **technologies** (HTML, CSS, JS...), a block description consists of the implementations of these technologies.
+Web interface work is provided by multiple  **technologies** (HTML, CSS, JS...).
 Usually implementation consists of a few files.
 When using BEM methodology all the web interface implementation is arranged into blocks.
 The block description in this case consists of several files — one per each technology:

- * `my-block.css` — describes block's appearance;
+ * `my-block.css` — describes block's style;
  * `my-block.bemhtml` — templates for generating block's HTML view;
  * `my-block.js` — describes block's **dynamic behavior** in browser.

-*i-bem.js* framework allows to decompose client JavaScript into components in BEM-terms:
+*i-bem.js* framework allows to decompose client JavaScript into components in BEM terms:

- + **Block** is a JS component that describes the way the same-type interface elements work.
+ + **Block** is a JS piece that describes the way the same-type interface components work.
  For example, all buttons may be implemented as a `button` block.
-Then, in accordance with the BEM methodology, `button.css` determines the appearance of the buttons, `button.js` — determines the way they work.
+Then, in accordance with the BEM methodology, `button.css` determines the appearance of the buttons, `button.js` — determines the way they behave.
- + Each page can contain more than one **instance** of a block (for example, a button).
+ + Each page can contain more than one **instance** of a block (for example, button on a page).
 Each block instance corresponds to the JS object that is created dynamically in the browser's memory and stores the state of the given instance.
-JS object stores a link to the DOM node that is bound to the instance of the block.
+JS object has a link to the DOM node that is bound to the instance of the block.
- + **Elements** are DOM nodes nested on DOM node block with `class` attribute, indicating their role in BEM-subject domain (the names of blocks and elements).
+ + **Elements** are DOM nodes nested in DOM node block with `class` attribute, indicating their role in BEM data domain (the names of blocks and elements).
 Elements of a block are available through the [JS-API](#elem-api) of the instance of the block.
  + **Modifiers** store information on a block state and its elements.
-Modifier state is written in `class` attribute on a block's DOM nodes and elements.
+Modifier state is written in `class` attribute on a block's DOM nodes and elements. ! испаравить!!!
-   Modifiers are operated via [JS-API](#mods-api) of the instance of the block.
+   Modifiers are operated via [JS-API](#mods-api) of the block instance.

-## How to use i-bem.js ##
+##How to use i-bem.js##

-*i-bem.js* framework is included in [bem-core](http://github.com/bem/bem-core/).
+*i-bem.js* framework is included in [bem-core library](http://github.com/bem/bem-core/) .

 Implementation consists of two modules:

 * [`i-bem`][] module.<br/>
   Basic implementation of i-bem JS-block, which all the blocks in *i-bem.js* inherit from. i-bem block is written to be used in any JS-environment, both on client and server sides (for example, in Node.js).
 * [`i-bem__dom`][] module.<br/> Basic implementation of a block linked to DOM node.
-Basic implementation of a block linked to DOM node.
 Is intended for using on the client side, based on browsers' work with DOM.
 Depends on jQuery.

 Dependencies: